VCMC Cup Regulations

 - Ladies (Open to female competitors from any class)

-- Novice (New members with 3 or fewer autocross events prior to 2020)
+- Novice (New members with 3 or fewer autocross events prior to the current year)

 Finally we will continue to follow an overall PAX champion.
 All runs will count.
 All group competitors will be automatically entered.

 SCORING: Each competitors fastest official timed run, plus penalties, will be used for scoring in all groups.
 Times will be indexed using PAX values, as published by Rick Ruth.

 POINTS AND AWARDS: Series standings are determined by using a competitors best five (5) of eight (8) cup event results.
 Results are not transferable between run groups.
 At the end of the series, prizes and trophies will be awarded to the top competitors in each group, as well as to an overall PAX champion.
 Points will determine a competitor’s place in their group and be calculated as per section 5.3 (E) of the current CACC Autoslalom Rulebook.